erikng/blog.eriknicolasgomez.com/_posts/2018-01-25-Automated CloudFront invalidation rules.md

 * Set Maximum/Default TTL to whatever value you want (value is in seconds)

 ### Example
-In the following image, you will see a full invalidation rule for _all_ munki catalogs, with a highly aggressive invalidation of **two minutes (120 seconds)**.
+In the following image, you will see a full object cache rule for _all_ munki catalogs, with a highly aggressive expiration of **two minutes (120 seconds)**.
 This will mean from the time you do a `s3 sync` to your CloudFront instance, in two minutes, your users will be able to see new packages in Managed Software Center.

 ![CloudFront create behavior](/images/2018/01/cloudfront_create_behavior.png)